adrn/dropoutput/README.md

-# Drop IPython notebook output
+# Clear Jupyter notebook output on commit

 Removes cell numbers and output from IPython notebooks added to a git repository, but leaves the files unchanged.